Supportive Housing in New York State

 If you’re Seriously Mentally Ill: Single Point of Access (SPOA) housing

 New York has 85 locations for SPOA housing across the state.
-For a list of all locations, including addresses and phone numbers, see this PDF document.
+For a list of all locations, including addresses and phone numbers, click on this link.

 Here’s a database of New York State Office of Mental Health Housing and Services.
 You can search the housing section by county for “support.”

 Veterans can access supportive housing through the HUD-Veterans Affairs Supportive Housing (VASH) program.
 To apply for a VASH voucher, contact your nearest VA medical center.
 To find the one closest to you, visit this webpage.

 Continuums of Care (CoCs) receive funding from the U.S. Department of Housing and Urban Development (HUD) to help end homelessness nationwide.
 New York has 24 CoCs across the state.
 See this database to find the one nearest you.